 The Sunshine State's theme-park city had humble beginnings.
 In 1838, U.S. Army volunteers built Fort Gatlin, south of what is now downtown, to protect area settlers from attack during the Second Seminole War.
 By the time the war ended in 1842, the small community had become known as Jernigan, after the pioneering Jernigan family from Georgia.

 In 1857, the city's name was changed to Orlando.
-The most widely accepted of at least four stories behind the name credits soldier Orlando Reeves, who was killed by Seminole Indians while serving sentinel duty at what is now his place of burial and a downtown centerpiece: Lake Eola Park.
+The most widely accepted of at least four stories behind the name credits soldier Orlando Reeves, who was killed by Seminoles while serving sentinel duty at what is now his place of burial and a downtown centerpiece: Lake Eola Park.

 Many Orlando pioneers earned a living in cattle ranching and supplied beef to soldiers during the Civil War.
 Travel to the swampy wilds of central Florida was difficult until the early 1880s, when Henry Plant's Atlantic Coastline Railroad provided access to the region.
 It also gave rise to the area's citrus industry, as the fruit could be exported north via refrigerated railroad cars.